Energy Visa Sponsorship Jobs in Connecticut

 Which energy companies in Connecticut sponsor work visas?

 Major Connecticut energy employers that sponsor visas include Dominion Energy (nuclear operations at Millstone Power Station), Eversource Energy (electric and gas utility), MilliporeSigma (energy-related manufacturing), and General Electric's Power division in Stamford.
-Smaller renewable energy companies like Greenskies and solar installation firms also sponsor H-1B and other work visas for engineering and technical positions.
+Smaller renewable energy companies like Greenskies and solar installation firms also sponsor H-1B visa and other work visas for engineering and technical positions.

 What visa types are most common for energy jobs in Connecticut?